 16. Say No

 In high school, I got straight A’s without even trying.
-So, you can imagine how shocked I was when I received my very first B my freshman year of college after studying harder than I’d ever studied before.
-Obviously, this is a weak example of “failing” — but the truth is even the smallest of setbacks can feel like the end of the world if your whole life has been smooth sailing up until this point.
+So, you can imagine how shocked I was when I received my very first B in my freshman year of college after studying harder than I’d ever studied before.
+Obviously, this is a weak example of “failing,” — but the truth is even the smallest of setbacks can feel like the end of the world if your whole life has been smooth sailing up until this point.
 How you deal with those failures, big or small, is what defines you as a person.
 You can either choose to get frustrated and point the blame at anyone but yourself, or you can accept responsibility for your mistakes and imperfections and learn from every obstacle that stands in the way of your success.